psychemedia/winter-tales/src/gawain_notes.md

 Eventually, the Lord praised Gawain for joining in their festivities night after night, even though he must have been tired from his journey; and told him to have a lie in that day, whilst he, the Lord, went out hunting.
 And his wife, the young Lady, would keep him company.

 But he also bade Gawain to join him in a pact, in a wager.
-A game.
+A Christmas game.
 "Whatever I take in the hunt tomorrow, shall be yours.
 But in return, you'll give me whatever you gain during the day."
-An odd request, but Gawain agreed - he had bid himself to the service of the Lord, after all.
+An odd request, but Gawain agreed — he had bid himself to the service of the Lord, after all.
 And they sealed the pact with a toast.
 But who knew what game was afoot...

 PART III